 Unlike some cities, Athens isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Athens are a mix of both white- and blue-collar jobs.
-Overall, Athens is a city of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Athens who work in sales jobs (10.62%), office and administrative support (10.01%), and teaching (6.33%).
+Overall, Athens is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Athens who work in office and administrative support (12.60%), sales jobs (8.02%), and maintenance occupations (7.82%).

 Being a small city, Athens does not have a public transit system used by locals to get to and from work.

-The per capita income in Athens in 2010 was $18,416, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,664 for a family of four.
+The per capita income in Athens in 2010 was $18,166, which is lower middle income relative to Tennessee and the nation.
+This equates to an annual income of $72,664 for a family of four.
 However, Athens contains both very wealthy and poor people as well.

 Athens is a somewhat ethnically-diverse city.
 The people who call Athens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Athens residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Athens include Irish, German, Dutch, and Polish.
+Important ancestries of people in Athens include German, English, French , and Scottish.